Authentication with Azure Maps

 Azure Maps supports access to all principal types for Azure role-based access control (Azure RBAC) including: individual Azure AD users, groups, applications, Azure resources, and Azure Managed identities.
 Principal types are granted a set of permissions, also known as a role definition.
 A role definition provides permissions to REST API actions.
 Applying access to one or more Azure Maps accounts is known as a scope.
 When applying a principal, role definition, and scope then a role assignment is created.

-The next sections discuss concepts and components of Azure Maps integration with Azure AD role based access control.
-As part of the process to set up your Azure Maps account, an Azure AD directory is associated to the Azure subscription which the Azure Maps account resides.
+The next sections discuss concepts and components of Azure Maps integration with Azure RBAC.
+As part of the process to set up your Azure Maps account, an Azure AD directory is associated to the Azure subscription, which the Azure Maps account resides.

 When you configure Azure RBAC, you choose a security principal and apply it to a role assignment.
-To learn how to add role assignments on the Azure portal, see Add or remove Azure role assignments.
+To learn how to add role assignments on the Azure portal, see Assign Azure roles.

 Picking a role definition

 The following role definition types exist to support application scenarios.

 |Azure Role Definition||Description|

 |Azure Maps Data Reader||Provides access to immutable Azure Maps REST APIs.|

 |Azure Maps Data Contributor||Provides access to mutable Azure Maps REST APIs.
 Mutability is defined by the actions: write and delete.|